top of page

 Plot Summary

-Green Snake, Qing She (Ching Sh-uh), is a novel written by Lillian Lee in the 1990s.
-About two two snake spirits who just want to have fun but are told to not have fun, by the monks in Buddhist society.
-It's an interpretation of an ancient myth called White Snake, from the perspective of a woman who grew up in Hong Kong during the 70s and 80s.
-And Green Snake the movie, is an interpretation of that novel, directed by Cantonese director Tsui Hark, known for his 80s and 90s action movies at the time.
 The original White Snake is a folktale as old as time, going alllll the way back to the 600s.
 600s, you guys!
 Who knows what's true to the story and what's made up.
+It's all made up anyway.
+I'm saying that some parts are a reflection of what people went through in the Tang dynasty and some are Ming dynasty and some are modern.
+I think the Lillian Lee and Tsui Hark version is timeless.
+It's about the struggle of an oppressed group of people.
 All the snakes want, is to be human and have a family, but they're not able to have said family because they're snakes.
 Who said so?
 The monks said so.
 Or, the Buddha said so.
 According to the monks, anyway.
 The monks are the closest thing you get to Buddha so everyone had better do what they say.
 The monks made this really, really clear.
-They underlined it, by going around, collecting animals and putting them in jars.
+They underlined it, by making HUGE statues that could fall on people's heads, and going around, collecting animals and putting them in jars.
 Or bowls.
-This movie might be set in Ming dynasty, which is around 1500s, when Buddhism was really important.
-Or maybe it was Tang dynasty, when Buddhism was more important.
+This movie might be set in Ming dynasty, which is around 1500s, when Buddhism was still pretty important.
+Or maybe it was Tang dynasty, when Buddhism was more important and part of the state.
 We are not sure.
 We just know that in this universe, anything that violates the Buddha is bad news.
 Sexy women are bad news.
 Snakes are bad news.
 Sexy women who are also snakes are really really bad news!
 One of the monks, named “Fa Hai”*, is in particular against them.
 Some might even say that he's obsessed.
 He goes out of his way to cock-block them by making their boyfriend become a monk.
 How dare he.
-The snake ladies are not gonna let this go down with out a fight!
+The snake ladies are not gonna let this go down without a fight!

 The Snakes